Posted On March 19, 2019 Personal Injury

 A slip and fall accident is part of premises liability.
 A property owner is required to create reasonably safe environments on their premises for guests and customers.
 In slip and fall cases, someone slips, trips, or falls on another person’s property, making the property legally responsible.

 There are a few qualifications that plaintiffs need to keep in mind when bringing a slip and fall case forward.
 To show that the property owner was negligent, the injured party must prove:

-For example, if a business has standing water in its lobby and does not take action to clean it up or alert visitors to the slippery floor hazard, it may be held liable if someone slips and injures themselves.
+For example, if a business has standing water in its lobby, or there is a danger of slipping on ice, and does not take action to clean it up or alert visitors to the slippery floor hazard, it may be held liable if someone slips and injures themselves.
 However, if the business owner puts up blockades and warning signs that the floor is slippery, then the injured party should have known to be careful when walking across the floor.